Severson-Group/docs.amdc.dev/source/accessories/amds/firmware/building-and-running-firmware.md

 - **Hardware:** ST-Link V2/V3 or equivalent hardware debugger/programmer.
 - **Target Board:** Either an AMDS board or AMDS-compatible board.

+## Multi-Target Firmware Project (Custom Build Configurations)

+The firmware is designed to operate on multiple target hardware platforms using a single, unified codebase.

+- **Target Definitions**: The firmware uses `TARGET_AMDS` and `TARGET_2S` preprocessor macros to conditionally compile board-specific configurations.
+- **Dynamic Peripheral Assignment**: Depending on the selected target, the system correctly configures the corresponding hardware peripherals.
+For example, `TARGET_AMDS` utilizes `UART4` and `UART5` for the Daisy Chain RX lines, while `TARGET_2S` relies on `USART6` and `USART1`.
+- **Custom Run Configurations**: You can program either an AMDS or other devices without creating separate project branches, simply by toggling the target macro in your build/run configurations.

 ## Step 1: Open the Project

 1. Launch STM32CubeIDE.